trivia

 Fundamentals of Noise Control: Sound Absorption and Sound Insulation - A Complete Guide

-Sound absorption is a phenomenon in which sound energy is converted into thermal energy by a material, thereby reducing noise by reducing sound energy.
+Sound absorption is a phenomenon in which sound is converted into thermal energy by a material.
+Noise is reduced by decreasing sound energy.
 Materials suitable for sound absorption are called sound-absorbing materials.

 The performance of a sound absorbing material is expressed in terms of sound absorption coefficient per frequency.
 The sound absorption coefficient α is expressed as the ratio of the energy of sound incident on the material to the energy of sound not reflected back (Equation 1, Figure 1).
 Therefore, α is a value between 0 and 1.
 The closer the value is to 1, the higher the sound absorption performance.